Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Name and address of your Iowa registered agent

 - The name and address of one manager or member

 Okay, your form is complete, but don’t send it just yet.
-Also required is a Certificate of Existence from the state where you formed your LLC, dated not more than 90 days before you submit your application.
+Also required is a Certificate of Good Standing from the state where you formed your LLC, dated not more than 90 days before you submit your application.

 Got everything?
 Great.
-Package it up and mail it to:
+Package it up and submit your filing online, or you can mail it to:

 Secretary of State

 Business Services Division